oschrenk/machines/macos/README.md

 Starting with El Capitan they include a `/private/etc/sudoers.d` directory which is included by default, which makes upgrading easier.

-For now I put the files in `files/sudoers.d`.
+For now I put the files in `sudoers.d`.

 # Sharing file access